 And yet despite displaying awareness of this, the very next season released a publicity photo of all of the characters at their desks.
 Or rather Ruth, Tariq but no Jo or Malcolm.

 The opening used in the pilot, "Children of the Gods", was recycled from the movie and didn't show any scenes from the series itself.
 Which would be a good idea if they also left Christopher Judge's name out to avoid spoiling Teal'c's defection.
 That is, for those who recognize Christopher Judge as Teal'c.

-Also a major spoiler in the pilot is the fact that Kawalsky, a member of the SG-1 team who was also a main character in the film, isn't credited as a regular in the series.
+Also a major spoiler in the pilot is the fact that Kawalsky, a member of the team and leader of the SG-2 branch who was also a main character in the film, isn't credited as a regular in the series.
 He winds up possessed by the end of it and the main drama of the following episode is whether the team can save him, but given he's only a guest star it was pretty clear that they would fail.
 Sure enough, by the end of the second episode he's been killed off.